-Shared care is the transfer of your ongoing medication prescriptions from a specialist (such as ProblemShared) to your GP or local service, where this is suitable and in your best interest.
+Shared care is the transfer of your ongoing ADHD medication prescriptions from a specialist (such as ProblemShared) to your GP where this is suitable and in your best interest.

 If you are seeking an ADHD assessment through ProblemShared, we will ask your GP upfront to accept shared care as part of the referral process.

-In most cases, GPs will accept shared care.
-In the instances that they do not, the next steps in the process will depend on which of our partners referred you to ProblemShared.
+GPs have the option to accept or reject shared care.
+In the instances they chose to reject it, the next steps in the process will depend on which of our partners referred you to ProblemShared.

 If you have received an ADHD diagnosis through ProblemShared, you may be offered the choice to begin a trial of ADHD medication.
-ProblemShared can prescribe ADHD medication subject to clinical assessment, a GP referral, and approval by your NHS provider, insurer, or university health service.
+ProblemShared can prescribe ADHD medication subject to clinical assessment, meeting our medication suitability criteria, a GP referral, and approval by your NHS provider, insurer, or university health service.

 Once you have reached a stable dosage of medication, we will write to your GP requesting that they accept you into shared care and take on responsibility for your ongoing prescribing.